ploomber/sql/course-material/advanced-querying-techniques/subqueries.md

 ## Wrapping Up

 In this section, we introduced subqueries and how they can be implemented with common clauses.
-This powerful, easy to understand technique spans from being a potential replacement for joins to allowing users to use results from another query as an inner query for an outer query.
+Subqueries are an incredibly powerful and intuitive technique that can serve as an alternative to joins, as well as enable users to utilize the results of one query within another query.

 In the next section, you will learn how to implement more advanced join techniques to your queries.